mindersec/minder/docs/docs/getting_started/remediations.md

 security advisory when repo configuration drifted from the configured profile in Minder.
 In this tutorial, we will show how Minder can automatically resolve the misconfiguration and ensure that enrolled repos have secret scanning enabled.
-Secret scanning isone of several settings which can be managed by Minder.
+Secret scanning is one of several settings which can be managed by Minder.
 When you apply a Minder profile to enrolled repositories, it will remediate (fix) the setting if it is changed to violate the profile.